-Here are five heart-healthy berries that are packed full of antioxidants, vitamins and minerals.
+Here are four heart-healthy berries that are packed full of antioxidants, vitamins and minerals.
 Eating them could help your heart and circulatory system in a variety of different ways.

 Eating a wide variety of fruits, vegetables and nuts can help you and your body stay fit and healthy.
 There's no best berry for heart health, but we've picked out a few berries that may have interesting, beneficial effects for your heart and circulatory system.
 Their small size and relatively low cost make them an excellent daytime snack or a healthy dessert.

 A 2016 study found that drinking two glasses of cranberry juice daily could cut a person's risk of developing diabetes and cardiovascular disease.
 Participants in the 8-week study had, on average, a 2% drop in blood sugar levels and a 3% decrease in blood pressure.
 They also had an astonishing 44% decrease in C-Reactive Protein (CRP) – each of these promising results are linked with better heart health1.CRP is a heart-health biomarker – this means that the levels of CRP in a person's blood can be used to predict their heart disease and heart attack risk with a quick blood test.
 When CRP readings are high (over 0.5mg/L), that person is at an increased risk of having a cardiac event, such as a heart attack or stroke2.

 Cranberries are extremely tart as they contain very little sugar.
 One handful of cranberries contains around 4g of the sweet stuff, significantly less than some other berries.
 Dried cranberries are just as healthy as their raw counterparts and can be eaten as a tasty snack throughout the day.
 Some heart medications can be affected by cranberries and cranberry-containing products3.
 They can increase the potency of some drugs so check with your doctor before including them in your diet.